LoopKit/loopdocs/docs/faqs/glossary.md

 **Tokens**: on Nightscout, configure access permissions using tokens

-**Tooltips**: brief definitions provided for important terms and abbreviations on the website
+**Tooltip**: brief definitions provided for important terms and abbreviations on the website

 **URL**: website address (Uniform Resource Locator)